 The book store is located at 4900 N. McCord Road in the Sylvan Plaza.
 Light refreshments were served at the celebration and a raffle brought a bicycle and a $50 book store gift card to two lucky winners.
 For the latest offerings and Lourdes University gear, call 419-824-3694.

-Each year, the Music Department and Chair Karen Thornton Biscay offer programming to delight audiences.
+Each year, the Music Department offers programming to delight audiences.

 The Lourdes Christmas concert featured Karen, Music Instructor Olga Topuzova-Meade, the Children's Choir of Northwest Ohio and the Maumee Community Band.
 In February, the Black History Month Celebration featured community dignitaries, the Lourdes Choirs and guest choirs.

 The upcoming Spring Choral Concert at the Franciscan Center on Sunday, May 6, will focus on "Choral Classics and Broadway's Best" and is free and open to the public.

 For more information on the Music Department, contact Karen at 419-824-3772.

 Lourdes University took home a Silver Award for the "Discover Lourdes" TV commercial spot at the 2011 Pride of CASE V program.
 The Pride of CASE V awards program honors institutions and individuals who demonstrate outstanding achievements in the concept and execution of advancement programs and communications.